 We know STP has been a tense long journey over the last few years, especially to payroll managers and accountants, but we’re nearly there.
 Stay strong guys.

-If you are not using Employment Hero Payroll:
+How to be ready for STP if you are not using Employment Hero

 - Payroll – Check PAYG withholding is calculating correctly and all the information captured is correct.